 Perhaps you know the marriage is over and at this point you cannot save it.
 And yet, the thought of getting a divorce seems overwhelming.
 Perhaps the divorce process feels too complex.
 It does not have to be.
 It takes smart choices and reasonable expectations to get through it right.
 The choice to get a divorce doesn't have to overwhelm you regardless of whether you have filed or your spouse has done so.
 The answer to how to get a divorce should not feel out of reach.

-This is not legal advice for your specific situation.
-Please have a private consultation with a family law attorney for legal advice you need.
+However, this is not legal advice for your specific situation.
 If your matter is or will be in Southern California, give us a call and let's talk.

 The first step to get a divorce in California is interviewing lawyers